Event Speakers

 Assistant Professor in Organizational Behavior

-Yi-Ren Wang is an Assistant Professor of Organizational Behavior at Asia School of Business.
-She received her Ph.D. in Management from the University of Alabama.
-She received her master’s degree in Industrial and Organizational Psychology from the University at Albany, State University of New York and her bachelor’s degree in Psychology from National Taiwan University.
+Prof Yi-Ren received her PhD in Management from the University of Alabama.
+She obtained her master’s degree in Industrial and Organisational Psychology from the University at Albany – State University of New York and her bachelor’s degree in Psychology from National Taiwan University.

 Renato Lima de Oliveira